Can I Copy an Entire Google Drive Folder to Another Account?

-- Cost-effective: free sign up with 5GB data traffic every month.
+- Cost-effective: Free sign-up with 5GB data traffic every month.

 As for how to copy Google Drive files and folders to another account, here are the detailed steps.

 Step 1.
 Create one MultCloud account for free.
-Or, you can sign in MultCloud directly with your Google or Facebook account.
+Or, you can sign in to MultCloud directly with your Google or Facebook account.

 Step 2.
 Click “Add Cloud” and choose “Google Drive” to add a Google Drive account to MultCloud.
 Then follow the same step to add another Google Drive account to MultCloud as well.

-- To distinguish between two Google accounts, when adding your first Google Drive account to MultCloud, you can name it as “Google Drive 1” and another account as “Google Drive 2”.
+- To distinguish between two Google accounts, when adding your first Google Drive account to MultCloud, you can name it as “Google Drive 1” and another account “Google Drive 2”.

 - MultCloud supports 30+ clouds and allows you to add as many cloud accounts as you have for free.

 Step 3.
-Click on “Cloud Transfer”, choose folder that you want to copy from Google Drive 1 as the source, select Google Drive 2 as the destination.
+Click on “Cloud Transfer”, choose the folder that you want to copy from Google Drive 1 as the source, and select Google Drive 2 as the destination.
 Then click on “Transfer Now” and the task will run immediately.

-- If the 5 GB free data traffic per month is not enough for you to copy and transfer data across clouds, you can upgrade to higher subscription to get superfast transfer speed and more data traffic.
+- If the 5 GB free data traffic per month is not enough for you to copy and transfer data across clouds, you can upgrade to a higher subscription to get superfast transfer speed and more data traffic.

 - If you want to know the transfer result as long as it is done, enable “email notification” in “Options”.

-- To automatically copy Google Drive folders regularly, enable “Schedule” and folder from one Google Drive account to another in daily, weekly, or monthly.
+- To automatically copy Google Drive folders regularly, enable “Schedule” and folder from one Google Drive account to another daily, weekly, or monthly.